arcctgx/ARver/README.md

 The package provides following command-line tools:

 * `arver`: the main program.
-It determines the AccurateRip disc ID, fetches AccurateRip data, calculates checksums of ripped audio files, compares them with downloaded AccurateRip data and displays the result.
+It determines the AccurateRip disc ID, fetches AccurateRip data, calculates checksums of ripped WAV files, compares them with downloaded AccurateRip data and displays the result.

 * `arver-discinfo`: displays disc IDs and the Table of Contents, fetches and displays all AccurateRip track checksums.

-* `arver-ripinfo`: calculates checksums of audio files (ARv1, ARv2 and CRC32)
+* `arver-ripinfo`: calculates checksums of WAV files (ARv1, ARv2 and CRC32)
 and presents them as a table.

 * `arver-bin-parser`: parses cached binary AccurateRip response and displays